On $G$-birational rigidity of del Pezzo surfaces: Birational rigidity

-One can then generalize the initial question as follows:
+One can then generalize the initial question as follows.

-\begin{question*}[Cheltsov-Koll\'{a}r] Let $G$ be a group and $H\subseteq G$ be its subgroup.
+\begin{question*}[Cheltsov--Koll\'{a}r] Let $G$ be a group and $H\subseteq G$ be a subgroup.
 Assume that $X$ is an $H$-birationally rigid $H$-Fano variety.
-Further, assume that $X$ is $G$-Fano.
 Is $X$ then $G$-birationally rigid? \end{question*}

-Informally speaking, the non-triviality of this question lies e.g. in the fact, that \emph{a priori} $X$ may admit only $H$-birational maps to Fano varieties $X'$ with $\rk\Pic(X')^H>1$, while enlarging the group to $G$ forces $\Pic(X')^G$ to be of rank 1.
-The original Koll\'{a}r's question addresses arithmetic $G$-varieties.
-The goal of this note is to answer its {\it geometric} counterpart in dimension~2 by positive:
+Informally speaking, the non-triviality of this question lies \textit{e.g.} in the fact that \emph{a priori} $X$ may admit only $H$-birational maps to Fano varieties $X'$ with $\rk\Pic(X')^H>1$, while enlarging the group to $G$ forces $\Pic(X')^G$ to be of rank 1.
+Koll\'{a}r's original question addresses arithmetic $G$-varieties.
+The goal of this note is to answer its {\it geometric} counterpart in dimension~2 in the positive.

 \begin{theorem*} Let $\kk$ be an algebraically closed field of characteristic zero and $G$ be a finite group.
-Let $S$ be a two-dimensional geometric $G$-Fano variety over $\kk$, i.e. a smooth del Pezzo surface on which $G$ acts faithfully by automorphisms, so that $\Pic(S)^G\simeq\ZZ$.
-Assume that $H\subseteq G$ is a subgroup and $S$ is an $H$-birationally rigid.
+Let $S$ be a two-dimensional geometric $G$-Fano variety over $\kk$, \textit{i.e.}~a smooth del Pezzo surface on which $G$ acts faithfully by automorphisms, so that $\Pic(S)^G\simeq\ZZ$.
+Assume that $H\subseteq G$ is a subgroup and $S$ is $H$-birationally rigid.
 Then $S$ is $G$-birationally rigid. \end{theorem*}

-At the moment, there are no known counter-examples to the Cheltsov-Koll\'{a}r's question, neither in geometric nor in arithmetic setting, although it is highly possible such counter-example exists.
-On the other hand, the results \cite{CheltsovShramovFiniteCollineationGroups} of I. Cheltsov and C. Shramov imply that the answer to the Question is positive when $X=\PP_\CC^3$, see Section \ref{sec: projective space} below.
-Note that an analogous question with rigidity replaced by \emph{superrigidity} is easy to answer positively, i.e. one has the following
+At the moment, there are no known counter-examples to Cheltsov--Koll\'{a}r's question, neither in the geometric nor in the arithmetic setting, although it is highly probable such a counter-example exists.
+On the other hand, the results \cite{CheltsovShramovFiniteCollineationGroups} of I.~Cheltsov and C.~Shramov imply that the answer to the question is positive when $X=\PP_\CC^3$; see Section~\ref{sec: projective space} below.
+By contrast, a natural generalization of Cheltsov--Koll\'{a}r's question to the ``mixed'' setting of Remark~\ref{rem: mixed case} has a \emph{negative} answer.
+This will be shown in Section~\ref{subsec: mixed}.

+Finally, we note that the analogue of Cheltsov--Koll\'{a}r's question with rigidity replaced by \emph{superrigidity} is easy to answer positively; \textit{i.e.}~one has the following.

+\begin{proposition} Let $G$ be a finite group and $H\subseteq G$ be a subgroup.
+Suppose that $X$ is an $H$-Fano variety.
+If\, $X$ is $H$-birationally superrigid, then $X$ is $G$-birationally superrigid. \end{proposition}